Voice of the Customer - Gain Valuable Insights From Customer Feedback

 2. Gather and Analyze All Customer Feedback

 To do that, your best bet is to use various customer satisfaction surveys (we’ll talk about that in a moment).
-Also, you should have a designated employee (or, preferably, a department) monitoring social media and review sites (like Yelp or TripAdvisor, or any website relevant to your industry) or make use of the social media monitoring software, like Mention or Brand24, to gather customer comments and opinions.
+Also, you should have a designated employee (or, preferably, a department) monitoring social media and review sites (like Yelp or TripAdvisor, or any website relevant to your industry) or make use of the social media monitoring software, like Mention or Brand24, to gather product reviews, customer comments and opinions.

 And remember – every comment is essential, so don’t just focus on the top ones (the ones that have the most likes or so).